gertingold/tools4scicomp/manuscript/profiling.rst

 allowing to run the code faster in subsequent calls.

-While some of the methods just mentioned can easily be implemented, others may require a signficant investment of time.
+While some of the methods just mentioned can easily be implemented, others may require a significant investment of time.
 One therefore needs to assess whether the gain in compute time really exceeds the cost in developer time.
-It is worth following the advice of the emminent computer scientist Donald E. Knuth [#dek_tex]_ who wrote already 45 years ago [#knuth_quote]_
+It is worth following the advice of the eminent computer scientist Donald E. Knuth [#dek_tex]_ who wrote already 45 years ago [#knuth_quote]_

    There is no doubt that the grail of efficiency leads to abuse.
-Programmers waste enormous amounts of time thinking about, or worrying about, the speed of noncritical parts of their programs, and these attempts at efficiency actually have a strong negative impact when debugging and maintentance are considered.
+Programmers waste enormous amounts of time thinking about, or worrying about, the speed of noncritical parts of their programs, and these attempts at efficiency actually have a strong negative impact when debugging and maintenance are considered.
 We *should* forget about small efficiencies, say about 97 % of the
    time: premature optimization is the root of all evil.